MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/01-getting-started.md

 (default is "N"):y
 ```

-If you're not running PowerShell elevated as an administrator, you'll receive the following error
+If you're not running PowerShell elevated as an administrator, PowerShell returns the following
-message when you attempt to change the execution policy for the local machine.
+error message:

 ```Output
 Set-ExecutionPolicy : Access to the registry key 'HKEY_LOCAL_MACHINE\SOFTWAR